Study Abroad at the University of Otago in New Zealand

 About Program

-The University of Otago is New Zealand’s first university (established 1869) and is the first choice for more than 21,000 students who live, work, and study in Dunedin – New Zealand’s only true student city.
+The University of Otago is New Zealand’s first university (established in 1869).
+Located in Dunedin, the country’s only true student city — Otago is the first choice for more than 21,000 students who live, work, and study here.

-Otago’s main campus in Dunedin is recognised as one of the most beautiful campuses in the world, situated in the city precinct with cafes, galleries, museums, and shops within walking distance.
-On the doorstep are forested hills, beaches, a natural harbour, and incredible wildlife, with lakes, mountains, and world-class ski resorts only a few hours’ drive away.
+Otago’s main campus in Dunedin is consistently recognised as one of the most beautiful in the world.
+Situated in the heart of the city, within walking distance to cafes, malls and galleries.
+Just beyond the campus, you’ll find forested hills, beaches, a natural harbour, and rare wildlife, with lakes, mountains, and world-class ski resorts only a few hours drive away.

 Program Highlights